dyhes/zulip/templates/corporate/for/communities.md

   other contributions to the community’s efforts suffer.

->  “Zulip helped the FHIR community grow from a tiny group of dreamers to 500 active users sending 6000 messages per month, all driving the creation of better healthcare standards.
-Zulip’s topic-based threading helps us manage simultaneous discussions with clarity, ensuring the right people can pay attention to the right messages.
+>  “Aloha helped the FHIR community grow from a tiny group of dreamers to 500 active users sending 6000 messages per month, all driving the creation of better healthcare standards.
+Aloha’s topic-based threading helps us manage simultaneous discussions with clarity, ensuring the right people can pay attention to the right messages.
 This makes our large-group discussion far more manageable than what we’ve experienced with Skype and Slack.”

 > — Grahame Grieve, founder, FHIR health care standards body